 Photo: Tony Sweet

-Arrow icons to the right of each keyboard shortcut enable you to assign the shortcut that will appear in the tooltips text.
-This is the text that appears over that part of the user interface when you hover your mouse over it.
-The top shortcut is what will appear in Exposure’s hover text.
+Arrow icons to the right of each keyboard shortcut control the order that shortcuts are listed.
+The topmost shortcut is what will appear in Exposure’s hover help text.

-To delete a shortcut, double-click the action and click the trashcan icon next to it.
-I’ll delete the shortcut I just added to the rename action.
-To reset a custom shortcut to its default, just click Reset.
+To delete a shortcut, double-click the action and click the trash can next to the key combination to be deleted.
+To reset a modified action to its default shortcut, click Reset.

-For those of you who are migrating from Lightroom to Exposure, Exposure features a Lightroom Compatibility keyboard shortcut layout if you want to keep using the same shortcut keys as you have used in Lightroom.
-The keyboard shortcuts now match those in Lightroom.
+If you are migrating from Lightroom to Exposure, you can use the Lightroom Compatibility keyboard shortcut layout.
+This layout uses many of the same shortcut keys as in Lightroom.